 We are happy to post internships and full-time positions in a variety of industries and locations.
 Career fields of particular interest to Davidson students include:

-We are currently posting internships for spring and summer 2015.
+We are currently posting internships for fall 2014 and for spring and summer 2015.
 We hope to post the majority of the summer 2015 opportunities before March 15, 2015.

 In 2012-13, the second year of the challenge, we aimed to highlight 125 internships.
-We again surpassed our goal, posting 141 internships that resulted in 97 confirmed internships.
+We again surpassed our goal, posting 141 internships that resulted in 97 confirmed hires.

 In June 2013, the Center for Career Development received the National Association of Colleges and Employers Members' Choice Award for this program.
 This award was presented to a college career center that addressed a challenge, problem, or issue facing the profession with an innovative change or improvement.